Toy advertising: Product placement

 Effective advertising strategies also heavily involve product placement, in which a business pays for its products to be included in a film or television program.
 A theory suggests that the limited cognitive process that occurs when a child engages in television inflicts a feeling of familiarity to stimulate preference.
-Toy Story, a famous all-time Disney movie, was produced in association with toy makers.
-Characters in the movie were based on real-life toys (Mr. Potato Head, Slinky Dog, and Etch A Sketch) whose original sales needed refreshing.
+Toy Story, an all-time famous Pixar movie, was produced in association with toy makers.
+Minor characters in the movie were based on real-life toys (Mr. Potato Head, Slinky Dog, and Etch A Sketch) whose original sales needed refreshing.
 After the release of the film in 1995, the sales of the toys featured in the Toy Story movie skyrocketed.
 In correlation, the Disney movie Frozen is a franchise within itself, generating a net worth of $2.25 billion.
 Disney has capitalized on the film's wide audience by constructing a profitable franchise supplying Frozen character dolls, teddies, lunch boxes, clothing, duvet covers, and more.
 According to Dave Hollis, executive vice president for distribution at Walt Disney Studios, Disney had troubling marketing to males.
 To overcome this, Disney found that boys respond more to humor; therefore, Olaf, the comedic Snowman, was advertised as much as the two female lead characters were.
 The success of this strategic marketing was reflected in the exit polls, which showed that 43% of the audience during the opening weekend were in fact male.
 Using this particular advertising strategy, Disney, in theory, doubled their targeted audience.

 Celebrity and character endorsement

 The influence of famous characters in commercials blurs the lines between programs and advertisements.
 An example from the journal Children as Consumers explains how celebrity endorsements in commercials have positive effects on a child's response throughout the sales of toy cars.
 Cross-promotions of businesses heavily involve celebrity and character endorsements.
 For ten years, Disney worked in collaboration with McDonald's, promoting the latest Disney films throughout the McDonald's Happy Meals.
 The connection between toys and fast food for young children creates a fun experience.
 As evident in the American Academy of Pediatrics journal, 20% of fast food restaurant advertisements now mention a complementary toy in their ads.
 The consequence of this illusion, that fast food is fun, holds businesses accountable for exploiting children and contributing to the global epidemic of child obesity.
 One in three children are classed as obese throughout New Zealand alone.

-Ryan Kaji, the main visual representation of Ryan's World on YouTube, is said to be the highest-paid creator of videos in the year 2019.
-He uses his big following of 23 million subscribers to advertise and endorse specific toys that appeal to children and parents everywhere.
-Nearly 90 percent of his videos include at least one paid recommendation of a toy.
-His method of advertising is to give these toys a good review so people will feel the need to buy them.
+In 2019, the highest‑earning YouTube channel was Ryan's ToysReview (now Ryan's World), which featured then-eight‑year‑old Ryan Kaji unboxing various toys.
+In a complaint to the Federal Trade Commission, watchdog group Truth in Advertising accused the channel of producing “sponsored videos that often have the look and feel of organic content,” further alleging that approximately 90 percent of the channel’s videos included at least one paid product recommendation aimed at preschoolers who were “too young to distinguish between a commercial and a review.”